Kalasala Babu: Film and television

 Babu got his first opportunity in film in 1977, in Inayethedi, the first venture of John Paul, George Kitho, Kaloor Dennis and Antony Eastman.
 He was cast alongside Silk Smitha for this film, which became a flop.

 Towards the end of 1999, Babu was cast in Kala, a 13-episode television serial.
 His role of the character, Rowdy Dasappan, was well received by viewers.
 Following this, Babu acted in around 28 mega-serials over the next three years.

 Babu made his way back into cinema with Kasthooriman in 2003, afterwards acting in character and villain roles in many movies, and achieved recognition for his performances, comfortably filling the acting space left vacant by late character actors such as N. F. Varghese and Narendra Prasad.

 He became more popular in the film Lion as father of Dileep.
 Babu acted in the popular Malayalam serial Amma as retired judge Poomankalathe Gopinatha Menon, which was daily telecast on Asianet channel from 2012 to 2015.
 He was paired with Kanya Bharathi and later replaced by Mammootty's brother.
 He also did a Malayalam serial named Sooryakaladi, which is telecasting on Amrita.

 Deadline (2021) was his last film.
 Movie was shot in 2017 but released through OTT Platform Moviflex on 16 February 2021, and also through Theater Play OTT Platform on 1 June 2021.
 As an actor it is his last movie release.

 Personal life

 Babu was born to Kathakali maestro Kalamandalam Krishnan Nair and Mohiniyattam exponent Kalamandalam Kalyanikutty Amma.
 He belonged to a family of artists.
 His sisters Sreedevi Rajan and Kala Vijayan, and his niece Smitha Rajan are Mohiniyattam artists.

 He was married to Lalitha and had a son named Viswanathan and a daughter named Sreedevi.

+Death

 On 18 January 2018, the 68-year old Babu was admitted at Amrita Hospital in Kochi after suffering a heart attack.
 As per reports, he became critical when he had a stroke during the emergency surgery, followed by the heart attack.
 Later, he was admitted to Medical Trust Hospital, where he died at 12:35 AM on 14 May 2018.